 cd /d %windir%\system32 net stop vss net stop swprv regsvr32 /s ole32.dll regsvr32 /s oleaut32.dll regsvr32 /s vss_ps.dll vssvc /register regsvr32 /s /i swprv.dll regsvr32 /s /i eventcls.dll regsvr32 /s es.dll regsvr32 /s stdprov.dll regsvr32 /s vssui.dll regsvr32 /s msxml.dll regsvr32 /s msxml3.dll regsvr32 /s msxml4.dll vssvc /register net start swprv net start vss

-- Succeeding after, save this files as .bat extension under Save as type: drop-down menu.
+- Succeeding after, save this file as .bat extension under Save as type: drop-down menu.

-- Make a right-click again on this file and choose Run as Administrator option.
+- Make a right-click again on this file and choose Run as Administrator.

 This will re-register the Volume Shadow Copy Service on your system.

 If some of the sectors have become corrupt on HDD may also arise this Error 0x80042306.
 To make sure what’s the fact, try executing the DISM command on your PC.
 This will scan the whole hard drive and repair the same if minor bugs exist.
 Here are the steps to proceed with-

 - Type cmd in the search box then do the right click on Command Prompt option.